 The most popular coffee press design was manufactured in France in the fifties and it was called Chambord.

-Its image is what resurfaces our minds each time we think of a classic French Press.
+Its image comes to our minds each time we think of a classic French Press.

-This evergreen design is offered by Bodum which is a well-established brand that has sold quite a lot of coffee presses.
+This evergreen design is offered by Bodum – a well-established brand that has sold quite a lot of coffee presses over the years.

 Nevertheless, what’s worth noting is that this cafetière’s glass carafe appears thinner than it should be.

 If you are to use it on a daily basis you have to be extra cautious not to break it, as it’s somewhat fragile.

 This vigilance may be a bit too hard to achieve in the early mornings when you’re still sleepy or in a hurry to go to work.

 Unfortunately, if the glass breaks, you can’t count on the Bodum’s customer service team to send a replacement (even if it wasn’t your fault).